broadwaylamb/generate-llvm-docset/README.md

                         Only generate HTML documentation, without Dash .docset file
   -q, --quiet           Suppress the output
-  -v, --verbose         Shot output of doxygen and other tools
+  -v, --verbose         Show output of doxygen and other tools

 ```